Skip to main content

 What Does the Framework Include?

 • Data equity principles.
-Seven principles for centering equity throughout the data life cycle to encourage more ethical and effective data use, plus guidance on how to apply them.
+Principles for centering equity throughout the data life cycle to encourage more ethical and effective data use, plus guidance on how to apply them.

 • Essential questions.
 Twenty questions essential for E-W data systems to answer about how students are progressing from early education through career—and using the answers to guide action.

 • Indicators.
-Ninety-nine student outcomes and milestones and related system conditions associated with economic mobility and security, plus guidance on how to measure them.
+Student outcomes and milestones and related system conditions associated with economic mobility and security, plus guidance on how to measure them.

 • Disaggregates.
-Twenty-five characteristics that E-W systems should use to break down data, plus guidance on how to collect them.
+Characteristics that E-W systems should use to break down data, plus guidance on how to collect them.

 • Evidence-based practices.
-Twenty-six examples of practices shown to move the needle on key outcomes and system conditions, plus guidance on how to select them.
+Examples of practices shown to move the needle on key outcomes and system conditions, plus guidance on how to select them.

 What Is the Framework’s North Star?